hkraji/ruby-styleguide/README.md

     # good
     email_with_name = "#{user.name} <#{user.email}>"

-* Prefer double-quoted strings.
-Interpolation and escaped characters will always work without a delimiter change, and `'` is a lot more common than `"` in string literals
+* Prefer single-quoted strings.
+If there is no need for interpolation do not use them single quoted strings are not so often used as e.g. `/` which would need to be escaped in double-quoted strings.

     ```Ruby
     # bad
-    name = 'Bozhidar'
+    name = "Bozhidar"

     # good
-    name = "Bozhidar"
+    name = 'Bozhidar'

 * Avoid using `String#+` when you need to construct large data chunks.
    Instead, use `String#<<`.
 Concatenation mutates the string instance in-place